jfrNebus/Safe_box/readme_english.md

  <img src="Images/custom_back.jpg" width="417" height="313"/>
 </p>

 The project is in version two.
-Just as the code was edited in order to fix some parts and addapt the whole code to follow the best practices, the board has been redesigned to implement LED control through transistors.
+Same way the code was edited in order to fix some parts and adapt the whole code to follow the best practices, the board has been redesigned to implement LED control through transistors.

 <br>

-The version one used a MOSFET IRFP150 to control the electromagnetic bolt, it was the first one that I found in my workshop; however, this MOSFET is oversized for the board requirements.
-Recently, while making version two, I found a TIP31 transistor, which values are closer to the requirements.
+Version one used a MOSFET IRFP150 to control the electromagnetic bolt; it was the first one that I found in my workshop.
+However, this MOSFET is oversized for the board requirements.
+Recently, while making version two, I found a TIP31 transistor, whose values are closer to the requirements.
 The MOSFET's drain-source values are up to 100V for voltage and up to 44A for current, while the TIP31's collector-emitter voltage is up to 40V, and its current is up to 3A.

 The LED management was handled by the board through a block of code whose logic was based on bad practices.
 This logic has been fixed in the new board by implementing 3 transistors.
-The transistor used for this purpose is the 2N3904, whose max collector-emitter values are 40V and 200mAh.
-These values are more than enough to control a LED, since the LEDs used work in the range of 2V and 20mAh.
+The transistor used for this purpose is the 2N3904, whose max collector-emitter values are 40V and 200mA.
+These values are more than enough to control a LED, since the LEDs used work in the range of 2V and 20mA.

 <br>